The Earl of Buckinghamshire at the Society's 20th anniversary service in Great Hampden Church

 31st May: A Zoom talk by Sam Hearn – Edmund Waller MP “Strength by Weakness” – 1606 to 1687

 Edmund Waller was famous in his life time as a talented poet and courtier, and an active politican.
 He was first cousin to John Hampden and distantly related to Oliver Cromwell.
-His reputation has been tarnished because of his leading role in 1643 plot to undermine support for Parliament in London and bring a speedy end to the Civil War.
-Waller was not brought to trial and was allowed to go into exile after paying a massive fine.
+His reputation was tarnished because of his leading role in 1643 plot designed to bring a speedy end to the Civil War by undermining support for Parliament in London.
+Waller was imprisoned in the Tower of London but not brought to trial, and after paying a massive fine was eventually allowed to go into exile.
 Two of his fellow plotters were executed.

-Waller was allowed to return from exile eary in 1652 probably assisatnce from Cromwell.
+Waller was allowed to return from exile early in 1652 probably with the assistance of Oliver Cromwell.
 He sat in several Restoration Parliaments and latterly took his own independent line.
 He was regarded as one of the best speakers in the House.

 Please contact Sam Hearn on sam.hearn@btinternet.com if you wish to join this Zoom session.